-Sleeping with so many, so intimate, was new to me.
-I listened to my friend soothe her children to sleep, petting their curved limbs, humming low and rhythmically.
+Piled on the mattress, I listened to my friend soothe her children to sleep, petting their curved limbs, humming low and rhythmically.
 One of the kids spooned into me, so naturally trusting I wouldn’t object.
 I warmed and softened around the child’s body, surprised by my instinctual response.

 The last half of the seven-mile hike was a strenuous series of narrow cement and rock steps that grew steeper and steeper as the trail wound towards the top.
-First the mother and children dropped out, eventually the father, leaving the driver and me to ascend together.
-From December through April 100,000 people make the trek, but I don’t remember seeing anybody else until I reached the top.
+First the mother and children dropped out, eventually the father, leaving me, the Lone Ranger, to finish the ascent.

 Under that tattered mosquito tent on a small bed with her children, my friend Anagi let me experience the holy love of mother and child.
 With the sunrise came the dawning that I was at a fork in the road.
 At 40, married to my business, I was already a short distance down one of those paths.
 Could I turn back?
 Could I cut over to the other road?
 Did I dare wish for motherhood?

 Those were the thoughts that began reflecting beneath the full moon as I trekked up Sri Pada.
 What began as a grateful prayer for some sapphires dawned into another era in my life.